pranavgade20/aisb/w3d4/w3d4_instructions.md

 **Login Info:**

-* Username: aisbnvidia
+* ssh ubuntu@192.222.58.5
 * Password: Pssy3gB325E1mn
-* IPs:
-- 35.184.13.147
-* Example: ssh aisbnvidia@35.184.13.147

 **Instructions:**

 * Please copy \~/test into a new folder with your pair's name (eg, `cp -r test w2d4-pranav`) and ignore \~/solution unless stuck
 * You have sudo access, but the exploit should run as the regular user
+* A vulnerable version of the nvidia stack is already installed, please do not install any nvidia packages
 * Write a POC file in C (in poc.c), and use the Makefile to build it
-  * For example: update the file to write your username into the file /tmp/output
+  * For example: update the file to write your username into the file /tmp/output-pranav
+  * **PLEASE USE A UNIQUE OUTPUT FILENAME FOR YOUR TEAM** to avoid confusing others
 * Write a Dockerfile, and use the Makefile to build it
+* Try the exploit with `docker run --rm --runtime=nvidia --gpus=all nvidia-ctk-image`

 You will exploit nvidia-ctk on the host, becoming root.